arduent/c_stellar_sdk/docs/glossary.md

 In a **market**, there's no such thing as *the* price of an asset.
 There's only the **bid price**, the **ask price**, and the **last price** (which is the price at which the last market order cleared a limit order).

 The problem of executing a large market order at the best *average price* given the available orderbook is known to be a [stochastic control problem](https://www.quantstart.com/articles/high-frequency-trading-iii-optimal-execution).
-This is a problem in the first place because large market orders tend to **walk the orderbook**.
+This is a problem in the first place because large market orders tend to **walk the orderbook**, so the *optimal rate* of which to execute a large market order (either or buy or sell an asset) to *maximize profits* is not obvious at all.

 ### Walking the orderbook